agent-indigo/btre-web/README.md

 - Added a favicon

-- Added a setting to enable/disable sending emails
+- Moved JavaScript that was embedded in the `nav` to `btre/static/app.js`

-- Set up `dotenv` and added a template
+- Third party resources are retrieved from CDNs instead of locally bundled

 - Bug fixes